WordPress/gutenberg/packages/e2e-test-utils/README.md

 <a name="tabThroughBlockMoverControl" href="#tabThroughBlockMoverControl">#</a> **tabThroughBlockMoverControl**

-Navigate through the block mover control using the keyboard
+Navigates through the block mover control using the keyboard.
+Asserts that the 'move up' and 'move down' controls receive focus.

 <a name="tabThroughBlockToolbar" href="#tabThroughBlockToolbar">#</a> **tabThroughBlockToolbar**

-Navigate through a block's toolbar using the keyboard
+Navigate through a block's toolbar using the keyboard.
+Asserts that each button receives focus.

 <a name="toggleScreenOption" href="#toggleScreenOption">#</a> **toggleScreenOption**